jlevy/kash/src/kash/docs/markdown/topics/b1_kash_overview.md

 The philosophy behind kash is similar to Unix shell tools: simple commands that can be combined flexibly in powerful ways.
-It operates on "items" such as URLs, files, or Markdown notes within a workspace directory.
+It operates on “items” such as URLs, files, or Markdown notes within a workspace directory.

 This command-line is also AI enabled.